joshapeterson/Peterson_Shiny-Application/README.md

 # DSBA 5122 - Class Project

-This is the repository for our application that was created for DSBA 5122 - Visual Analytics
+This is the repository for our application that was created for DSBA 5122 - Visual Analytics at UNC Charlotte.

 ## Created by